ivyfung1/Education-Proposal/README.md

 ## Strengths
 • Ready modular syllabus that is customisable.
-• Trial run starting in January 2019 with 2 universities in Manila.
+• Trial run starting in January 2019 with 2 universities in Manila, i.e. Ateneo de Manila and Lyceum of the Philippines.
 • Another 9 education institutes will be working with NEM PH to offer blockchain syllabus in 2019.
 Amongst all, we have the top universities in Philippines partnering with NEM PH.
 • NEM technology makes it easier to be incorporated in university’s syllabus as compare to others.

 ## Weaknesses
 • Lack of manpower: assistant writer and trainers that able to train the trainers.